 Clubs

 Suites range from Pullman to the spacious Royal Suite, complete with a Victorian-style bathtub, offering comfort rarely seen on trains.
-Dining is a highlight of the experience, with multi-course meals paired with fine South African wines and a formal dress code that preserves the sense of occasion.
+Dining is a highlight of the experience, with multi-course meals paired with fine South African wines and an elegant dress code that preserves the sense of occasion.
 Travelling on Rovos Rail is not simply about getting from one destination to another — it is about reviving the art of slow, sophisticated travel.

 Rovos Rail offers a range of itineraries, each carefully designed to showcase Southern Africa’s immense variety.
 The Pretoria to Cape Town route is a classic, taking three days to cross the Highveld, the arid Karoo, and the majestic Hex River Mountains before rolling into Cape Town.
 The Victoria Falls journey carries passengers north through Zimbabwe, ending at the breathtaking waterfalls that mark one of the Seven Natural Wonders of the World.
-For those seeking grand adventure, the Cape Town to Dar es Salaam route spans several countries, traversing deserts, game reserves, and bustling African cities over 15 days.
+For those seeking grand adventure, the Cape Town to Dar es Salaam route spans several countries, traversing deserts, game reserves, and bustling African cities over 17 days.
 Each route blends dramatic scenery with well-chosen stops: from diamond mines in Kimberley to safari reserves in KwaZulu-Natal, ensuring that every day offers a new story to tell.

 What makes Rovos Rail truly special is the diversity of regions it passes through.
 The semi-desert Karoo stretches endlessly, offering views of rugged plains under an enormous sky.
 Historical towns like Matjiesfontein, a preserved Victorian settlement, feel like time capsules from colonial history.
 In contrast, Zimbabwe’s landscapes around Bulawayo reveal savannahs dotted with wildlife, while the Drakensberg Mountains offer jagged peaks cloaked in mist and legend.